csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 _name, course id_ (_instructor .ID_ \= _teaches .ID_ ((_dept name_ \= “Physics”(_instructor_ )) × _teaches_))

-Note the subtle difference between the two queries: in the query above, the selec- tion that restricts _dept name_ to Physics is applied to _instructor_, and the Cartesian product is applied subsequently; in contrast, the Cartesian product was applied before the selection in the earlier query.
+Note the subtle difference between the two queries: in the query above, the selection that restricts _dept name_ to Physics is applied to _instructor_, and the Cartesian product is applied subsequently; in contrast, the Cartesian product was applied before the selection in the earlier query.
 However, the two queries are **equivalent**; that is, they give the same result on any database.

 **6.1.1.7 The Rename Operation**